Manichaeism: Roman Empire

 By 354, Hilary of Poitiers wrote that Manichaeism was a significant force in Roman Gaul.
-In 381, Christians requested Theodosius I to strip Manichaeans of their civil rights.
+In 381, Christians requested that Theodosius I strip Manichaeans of their civil rights.
 Starting in 382, the emperor issued a series of edicts to suppress Manichaeism and punish its followers.

-Augustine of Hippo was once a Manichaean.
+Augustine of Hippo was Manichaean as a young adult.

 Augustine of Hippo (354–430) converted to Christianity from Manichaeism in the year 387.
-This was shortly after the Roman emperor Theodosius I issued a decree of death for all Manichaean monks in 382 and shortly before he declared Christianity the only legitimate religion for the Roman Empire in 391.
-Due to the heavy persecution, the religion almost disappeared from Western Europe in the fifth century and from the eastern portion of the empire in the sixth century.
+The Roman emperor Theodosius I had issued a decree ordering the execution of all Manichaean monks in 382, and would establish Christianity as the Roman state religion in 391.
+Due to Roman persecution, Manichaeism nearly disappeared from Western Europe in the fifth century and from the eastern portion of the empire in the sixth century.

-According to his Confessions, after nine or ten years of adhering to the Manichaean faith as a member of the group of "hearers", Augustine of Hippo became a Christian and potent adversary of Manichaeism (which he expressed in writing against his Manichaean opponent Faustus of Mileve), seeing their beliefs that knowledge was the key to salvation as too passive and unable to affect any change in one's life.
+According to his Confessions, after nine or ten years of adhering to the Manichaean faith as a member of the group of "hearers", Augustine of Hippo became a Christian and potent adversary of Manichaeism (which he expressed in writing against his Manichaean opponent Faustus of Mileve), seeing adherents' belief that knowledge (i.e., gnosis) was salvific as too passive and unable to effect change in one's life.

 I still thought that it is not we who sin but some other nature that sins within us.
 It flattered my pride to think that I incurred no guilt and, when I did wrong, not to confess it ...
 I preferred to excuse myself and blame this unknown thing which was in me but was not part of me.
 The truth, of course, was that it was all my own self, and my own impiety had divided me against myself.
 My sin was all the more incurable because I did not think myself a sinner.

-Some modern scholars have suggested that Manichaean ways of thinking influenced the development of some of Augustine's ideas, such as the nature of good and evil, the idea of hell, the separation of groups into elect, hearers, and sinners, and the hostility to the flesh and sexual activity, and his dualistic theology.
+Some modern scholars have suggested that Manichaean ways of thinking influenced the development of some of Augustine's ideas, such as the nature of good and evil; the concept of hell; the separation of groups into 'elect', 'hearers', and 'sinners'; hostility toward human experience and sexual activity; and his dualistic theology.